 Who Will Lily-Rose Depp Play?

-Officially, her character is unofficial.
-HBO isn’t saying a word.
-Though, Deadline reports that Depp will likely play the troubled pop star.
-Which tracks.
-At 22-years-old, she’s certainly around the right age to play a pop star in her prime.
+Depp stars in the show as Jocelyn, the pop star who develops a relationship with Tesfaye’s club owner.
+This will be Depp’s first time on TV, and pretty much her first chance to helm any project.
 As for her singing ability, well, Depp had a memorable musical moment in one of her earliest films, Yoga Hosers.
 She took lead vocals on a rendition of Styx’s song “Babe.”
 Singing is also in her blood.
 Before her mother Vanessa Paradis became a Chanel model and actress, she actually first found fame at 14 as a teenage pop star in her native France.
 Paradis has kept up with her music career, most recently releasing a studio album in 2018.

 Who is producer Reza Fahim?